Pukka Packaging Policy

 5. Pukka prioritises widely recyclable materials and will only use compostable packaging where it provides an advantage for food safety, or where recyclable solutions to maintain food safety do not exist.
 We will focus on innovation for widely recyclable materials with advanced barrier properties to meet our product quality requirements.

-6. In line with government and industry standards and definitions, our tea envelopes contain <5% polymer coating to protect the efficacy of our herbal ingredients and are fully recyclable in the paper waste stream.
+6. In line with industry standards (compliant with EN13430 and EN13431) and Confederation of Paper Industries guidelines, our tea envelopes contain <5% polymer coating to protect the efficacy of our herbal ingredients and are fully recyclable in the paper waste stream.
 Where no alternatives currently exist and it does not impact the recyclability of the final material, Pukka allows up to 5% plastic in the form of inks, coatings and adhesives which are needed to meet Commitment 1.
 We will continue to work with suppliers to identify and trial innovations that deliver a truly plastic-free envelope.

 7. Pukka only uses GMO free (genetically modified organism) renewable materials and when possible, organically sourced packaging (i.e. cotton string on teabags).

 8. Pukka only uses plants in our packaging when we are certain it does not negatively impact access to food and nutrition, especially in developing countries.